 Although endometriosis has often been mislabeled a “career woman’s disease” in the past, this again is a myth.
 In the past, it was common for “career women” to be diagnosed with and treated for the disease, but not because it is a pathology exclusive to them.
 They simply had access to the financial, medical, educational and insurance resources and pushed for a diagnosis, things that unfortunately all too often are out of reach for lower-income and under-insured women.
 This is a serious social problem.

-While I am an ambitious, driven person passionate about my career of inspiring women around the world to nourish themselves sexy and live their best, happiest and healthiest lives possible, I can’t imagine life any other way.
+While I am an ambitious, driven, person passionate about my purpose and career of inspiring women around the world to nourish themselves sexy and live their best, happiest and healthiest lives possible, I can’t imagine life any other way.
 I absolutely love what I do.
 I have the honor and privilege of working with the most incredible and inspiring clients every single day and am so grateful to have the opportunity to make the world a better, healthier place.
 This is my calling.
 I also am blessed with a wonderful personal life, filled with amazing family and friends.
 I am living my passion.
 I am not at all unsatisfied with my existence or stifling my dreams.
 Nonetheless, I still have endometriosis.

 To suggest that those of us with careers outside of the home are stuck in unfulfilling jobs that are merely a superficial and insecure veneer hiding our true desires is degrading to women everywhere.
 The wonderful thing about living in the 21st century is that we have the choice of any career path we want.
 We can choose to run a company, be the CEO of our homes and families or anything in between and we can do it all in cute shoes.
 All are equally meaningful options offering important contributions to society.
 The choice is ours, and this is a beautiful thing.